zafar-saleem/kamonde/README.md

 I modified the `items.tsx` file and added additional attributes such as `likes` & `downloads`.
 This is just to add some additional information on cards on `Frameworks` page.

 Moreover, I couldn't grasp the `Modeler` instance to be rendered in `Modeler` page.
 I simply initialized in the page and rendered it after `h1` which is simply an `object`.
+In real world and production project I would rather communicate with the stack holders to completely understand my task before starting working on it or deploying to production.

-I decided to implement this project outside of `codepen` as this approach would give slightly better idea to reviewers the process of my working on this project.
+I decided to implement this project outside of `CodeSandBox` as this approach would give slightly better idea to reviewers the process of my working on this project.

 ## Contributors